Adaptive Material Fingerprinting for the fast discovery of polyconvex feature combinations in isotropic and anisotropic hyperelasticity: Adaptive

 Within the adaptive \MF{} framework, polyconvexity (\cite{ball_convexity_1976}) can be enforced by restricting the admissible feature functions and their parameter ranges, see \cref{sec:theory} for a detailed discussion.
 This enables us to control, a priori, whether the resulting strain energy density satisfies a sufficient condition for the existence of minimizers when combined with an appropriate growth condition.
 In particular, polyconvexity is ensured if the functions $g$ and $h$ in \cref{eq:gABC}-\cref{eq:hAB} are convex and monotone, which leads to simple parameter constraints: $g^A$ requires $\alpha \geq 1$, $g^B$ requires $\alpha \geq 0$, and $g^C$ requires $\alpha_1 \geq 0$, while $h^B$ is admissible for $\alpha \geq 0$ and $h^A$ is excluded.
 During database generation, each feature configuration is flagged according to whether it guarantees polyconvexity, allowing the user to optionally enforce this constraint in the online phase by restricting the selection to admissible features.

 In this work, we generate two different databases, an isotropic database and an anisotropic database.
-For the isotropic database, we consider only isotropic features and, following our previous work \citep{martonova_material_2026}, generate fingerprints for uniaxial tension/compression (UT), pure shear (BT1), and equibiaxial tension/compression tests (BT3).
-For the anisotropic database, we consider both isotropic and anisotropic features and generate fingerprints for the biaxial tension/compression experiments BT1-BT5. \cref{tab:database_supervised} summarizes the parameter ranges assumed during database generation, as well as the number of distinct fingerprints generated for each function.
+For the isotropic database, we consider only isotropic features and, following our previous work \citep{martonova_material_2026}, generate fingerprints for uniaxial tension/compression (UT), pure shear (BT1), and equibiaxial tension/compression tests (BT3), which are sufficient due to the direction-independent response.
+For the anisotropic database, we consider both isotropic and anisotropic features and generate fingerprints for the biaxial tension/compression experiments BT1-BT5, where the inclusion of additional loading paths enables the characterization of directional effects.
+We compute the corresponding stress responses as described in \ref{sec:app_stress_calculation}. \cref{tab:database_supervised} summarizes the parameter ranges assumed during database generation, as well as the number of distinct fingerprints generated for each function.
 Since the functions $g$ are employed for both features $\tilde{w}^{\text{I}}$ and $\tilde{w}^{\text{II}}$, and the functions $h$ for both features $\tilde{w}^{\text{III}}$ and $\tilde{w}^{\text{IV}}$, the isotropic and anisotropic databases comprise a total number of $2800$ and $4800$ individual functions and parameter choices, respectively.
 This means that there are a total of $\sum_{k=1}^{n_a} \binom{2800}{k}$ or $\sum_{k=1}^{n_a} \binom{4800}{k}$ distinct combinations that could potentially be selected.
 After being generated once, the total number of $n_d$ material fingerprints $\bff^{(i)}\in\Rset^{n_f}$ with $i=1,\dots,n_d$ is stored in a database and can be repeatedly used for fast material discovery using the adaptive pattern recognition algorithm described next.